-Programs at VU University Amsterdam
+Programs at Vrije Universiteit Amsterdam

 An Evaluation of Service Learning Programs in Secondary Education in the Netherlands

+Earlier, I conducted evaluations of national service learning programs for 12-18 year olds.
 How can schools promote civic-mindedness among youth through service learning?
 Can schools promote civic-mindedness through mandatory service learning programs at all?
 These questions guided a study of service learning experiences and civic-mindedness completed in 2009 among Dutch youth (12-18 years) in secondary education.
 Past studies of the effects of service learning programs in the USA, Canada and Australia have produced mixed results.
 While some studies claim that mandatory programs do not promote civic-mindedness, other studies do claim positive effects.
 Differences between schools in the characteristics of the programs may account for these differences.
 Therefore, the study examined civic-mindedness among 2,491 students in secondary education in a variety of programs from 34 different schools requiring service from a country that has not been studied before: the Netherlands.

 In the past decade, many schools in the Netherlands have started to offer service learning programs to students.
 The programs vary widely in content, the level of supervision, integration in the curriculum and student reflection.
 At each school, students participated from classes that had completed the service learning and from a control group of classes that had not.

-Update (September 2, 2013): Mandatory service learning programs were legally introduced in 2012 in the entire country after a period of pilots and evaluations including the survey above.
+Mandatory service learning programs were legally introduced in 2012 in the entire country after a period of pilots and evaluations including the survey above.
 In 2013, the mandatory aspect of the programs has been removed as a result of a change in the coalition in office.

 - Service Learning and the Development of Civic-mindedness in the Netherlands (Paper presented at Youth and Politics: Strange Bedfellows?
 Comparative Perspectives on Political Socialization, Bruges, July 4, 2008)